heiniglab/multiomics-network-inference/README.md

 image if needed.
 In addition, we edited the `script.py` from snakemake to wrap any Rscript calls in a `ch-run` call with our specific charliecloud container.
 This is not ideal and not very portable, but allows as to have a simple software container in place which we can use on other systems, too.
-If you have any questions on this, please contact [the first author](johann.hawe@gmail.com).
+If you have any questions on this, please contact [the first author](mailto:johann.hawe@gmail.com).

 The respective [Dockerfile](Dockerfile) for this container is provided in this repository and the 'ready-to-use' image also via docker hub at [https://hub.docker.com/r/jhawe/r3.5.2_custom](https://hub.docker.com/r/jhawe/r3.5.2_custom).
 Generally, if e.g. Docker or Singularity is available on the system the workflow is executed, a standard installation of *Snakemake* could be used to execute the workflow in the respective environment.
-The workflow only needs to be adjusted to use the container, e.g. by setting 1) `use-singulatiry=True` and 2) the `container` variable at the beginning of the Snakefile to the corresponding container (possibly also using the `singularity-args` option to provide custom directory bindings).
+The workflow only needs to be adjusted to use the container, e.g. by setting 1) `use-singularity=True` and 2) the `container:` variable at the beginning of the Snakefile to the corresponding container (possibly also using the `singularity-args` option to provide custom directory bindings).

 **Deprecated** In addition, a general conda environment is defined in *envs/bioR.yaml*.
 This environment has been linked to all rules which are based on R scripts.
 In principle, this conda env could be